V-Sekai/merge/README.md

 # README

-Tested on Rocky Linux and Fedora 33.
+Tested on msys2 Windows 11, Rocky Linux and Fedora 36.

 Ensure git email and name are setup.